 Your First Week of AH

 You can approach your Phase 1, Week 1 meal plan a few different ways, and each option is fine.
-Seriously consider the convenience of the totally-done-for-you meal plan in the book, versus building meals on your own so early in the game.
+Seriously consider the convenience of the totally-done-for-you meal plan in the book or in our Free AH Starter Pack, versus building meals on your own so early in the game.
 You know yourself best, so choose what you think will work for you.

 You can be completely “By the Book”, “Pick & Choose”, or go with the Simplified Meal Plan.
 Here’s what each of those might look like: